-Within these two strands there are five learning areas.
-These areas include:

 LEVELS

 1 4 6

-Concepts of Hangarau Concepts of Hangarau
+Concepts of Hangarau

-Investigate their own world, explore The beliefs and values of people; The use of natural materials in past and present times.
-Technological Practice Carefully consider the values and beliefs reflected in a solution in order to understand the outcome.
-Consider: Technological principles The appropriateness to people Relationships and impacts on the environment Impact on future potential developments Understands the importance of consulatation and dialogue in the local and wider community.
-Examine the values and beliefs of other cultures/people to adapt solutions accordingly determine and understand practice meet the needs of a diverse client group understand barriers and opportunities Investigate the nature and needs of people and how this affects systems and/or processes client needs promotion and marketing.
+1. Investigate their own world, 1.
+Carefully consider the values and 1.
+Examine the values and beliefs

+- Investigate their own world, explore

+- The beliefs and values of people;

+- The use of natural materials in past and present times.

+- Carefully consider the values and beliefs reflected in a solution in order to understand the outcome.
+Consider:

+- Technological principles

+- The appropriateness to people

+- Relationships and impacts on the environment

+- Impact on future potential developments

+- 2. Understands the importance of consulatation and dialogue in the local and wider community.

+- Examine the values and beliefs of other cultures/people to

+- adapt solutions accordingly

+- determine and understand practice

+- meet the needs of a diverse client group

+- understand barriers and opportunities

+- 2. Investigate the nature and needs of people and how this affects

+- systems and/or processes

+- client needs

+- promotion and marketing.

+Technological Practice

-Investigate and identify: common technological products; the purpose and use of a variety of products.
-Discuss and promote own ideas as a simple plan that identifies: The appearance of the product; The possible materials to be used; A simple starting process.
-Able to work to a plan, efficient trials show: Progress and development; Efficiency and appropriateness of the development.
-Developing technical, thinking and creative skills are reflected in practice.
-Product development takes account of the nature of the need and client or community feedback.
+- 2. Investigate and identify:

+- common technological products;

+- the purpose and use of a variety of products.

+- 3. Discuss and promote own ideas as a simple plan that identifies:

+- The appearance of the product;

+- The possible materials to be used;

+- A simple starting process.

+- 3. Able to work to a plan, efficient trials show: - Progress and development; - Efficiency and appropriateness of the development. - Developing technical, thinking and creative skills are reflected in practice. - Product development takes account of the nature of the need and client or community feedback. - 6.
 Understands how technological systems work.

-3. Examine the values and beliefs of other cultures/people to adapt solutions accordingly determine and understand practice meet the needs of a diverse client group understand barriers and opportunities 4.
-Investigate the nature and needs of people and how this affects systems and/or processes client needs promotion and marketing.
+- 3. Examine the values and beliefs of other cultures/people to

+- adapt solutions accordingly

+- determine and understand practice

+- meet the needs of a diverse client group

+- understand barriers and opportunities

+- 4. Investigate the nature and needs of people and how this affects

+- systems and/or processes

+- client needs

+- promotion and marketing.